René Vidal: Honors and awards

 In 2004, Vidal was recognized with the National Science Foundation CAREER Awards.

 In 2009, Vidal was recognized by the Office of Naval Research with an award from the Young Investigator Program.

 In 2009, Vidal was recognized with a Sloan Research Fellowship in computer science by the Alfred P. Sloan Foundation.

 In 2012, Vidal was recognized by the International Association for Pattern Recognition by winning the J.K.
 Aggarwal Prize for outstanding contributions to generalized principal component analysis (GPCA) and subspace clustering in computer vision and pattern recognition.

 In 2014, Vidal was elected IEEE Fellow for contributions to subspace clustering and motion segmentation in computer vision.

 In 2016, Vidal was elected IAPR fellow for contributions to computer vision and pattern recognition.

 In 2020, Vidal was inducted into AIMBE College of Fellows for outstanding contributions to medical image analysis and medical robotics.

+In 2021, he received the Edward J. McCluskey Technical Achievement Award for “pioneering contributions to subspace clustering and generalized principal component analysis with applications in computer vision and pattern recognition.”

-He was named to the 2022 class of ACM Fellows, "for contributions to subspace clustering and motion segmentation in computer vision".
+In 2022, he was named to the 2022 class of ACM Fellows, "for contributions to subspace clustering and motion segmentation in computer vision".